department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 If you’re an unmarried surviving spouse or an unmarried child of a deceased Veteran with wartime service, you may be able to get monthly pension payments.
 [Find out if you qualify for a Survivors Pension and how to apply](/pension/survivors-pension/).

 If you need help with your daily activities—or you’re housebound—you may also qualify for Aid and Attendance or Housebound allowances.
-This extra money will be added to your monthly pension payments [Find out if you qualify for Aid and Attendance or Housebound allowances](/pension/aid-attendance-housebound/).
+This extra money will be added to your monthly pension payments.
+[Find out if you qualify for Aid and Attendance or Housebound allowances](/pension/aid-attendance-housebound/).

 **Looking for pension information on behalf of a Veteran?**<br>
 [Learn about the Veterans Pension program](/pension/).